Only $3.6bln external liabilities to meet by June 30: Finance Ministry

-ISLAMABAD, Dec 29 (APP):Spokesman of Finance Division Friday said the government had to pay back US$ 3.6 billion to foreign creditors against external public debt over the remaining period of current fiscal year (2017-18).
+ISLAMABAD, Dec 30 (APP):Spokesman of Finance Division said that the government had to pay back only US$ 3.6 billion to foreign creditors against external public debt over the remaining period of current fiscal year (2017-18).

 Referring to news reports in a section of media on Friday wherein it is stated that Pakistan had to pay back $6 billion in the next six months, the spokesman clarified that total payments against external public debt during fiscal year 2017-18 were US$ 6 billion out of which US$ 2.4 billion had already been paid.